ericzhangzhw/MLS-C01-Mindmap/03-modeling/mindmap.md

 ### 4. Algorithms for Unsupervised Learning
 - **Principal Component Analysis (PCA)**
-  - **Concept**: Reduces the number of features (dimensionality) in a dataset by creating new, uncorrelated features called "components" that capture the most variance.
+  - **Concept**: Reduces the number of features (dimensionality) in a dataset by creating new, uncorrelated features called "components" that capture the most variance, without losing meaningful information.
+  - **Analogy**: Like taking photos of a 3D object from the best possible angles to capture all its important features in a 2D representation.
+These "best angles" are the principal components.
   - **Problem Type**: Dimensionality Reduction.
   - **Modes**: `regular` (for sparse data) and `randomized` (for large datasets).
   - **Data Formats**: `CSV`, `protobuf` for training. `JSON` for inference.